 Soheila Hosseini, PhD

 My aspiration has always been to understand the complexity of human behavior and through this lens, I have been able to support my clients to explore distinct ways to live more satisfying and fulfilling lives.
-As a licensed psychologist, I have provided psychotherapy for adults, children, couples, and groups within community mental health centers, private practices, and inpatient psychological facilities.
-I take pride in working with clients from various backgrounds as well as those with diverse mental health conditions.
-My goal is to provide you with a nurturing and therapeutic environment in which you can achieve your potential and live your dream lives.
-Supporting you to develop clear insight and powerful skills, we create astonishing results and help you to live a more fulfilling life.
+As a licensed clinical psychologist, I have provided psychotherapy for adults, children, couples, and groups within community mental health centers, private practices and inpatient psychological facilities.
+I take pride in working with clients from various cultural backgrounds, the LGBTQ community, as well as those with diverse mental health conditions, such as: bipolar disorder, depression, anxiety, OCD, PTSD and phobia.
+I specialize in treating eating disorders, addiction and personality disorders such as borderline personality disorder.
+Additionally, I specialize in treating couples and families.

 Talya Winston, LMFT